ccrome/whoismakingnews/content/homepage/welcome.md

 Scroll down for the current visualizations and analysis.

-What's in the Database: I collected and aggregated data, starting February 10, 2023 and running through one week after May 16, 2024, the date on which the number of individuals in the database exceeded 10,000 cases.
+What's in the Database: I collected and aggregated data, starting on a somewhat random date February 10, 2023 and running through one week after May 16, 2024, the date on which the number of individuals in the database exceeded 10,000 cases.
 I'm now working primarily on data cleanup review, after which I'll work on detailed analysis leading to a report.
 Important note for those looking at the current database: not all cases prior to the official closing date, May 23, 2024, have been processed; the reports don't arrive in chronological order.
 I'm currently going back and filling in cases that were not picked up in earlier searches, something that has already added hundreds of additional entries.
 Many more are expected as we also add new data sources to the aggregation.<BR>

 The Series Goal: fact checking narratives about sex crimes against children."
 The site contains a set of data and statistical analysis of that data, nothing more.
 The data, like the facts, don't care about anyone's feelings, or politics.  <BR>